-Cruise ships to Kristiansand dock at a dedicated pier located within easy walking distance of the town, and near a modern yacht marina complex with shops and restaurants.
-There is a scenic road train (trucking vehicle) that takes cruise ship tourists from the terminal and around the city.
+Cruise ships to Kristiansand dock at a dedicated pier.
+The facility is located within easy walking distance from downtown, and also near a premium yacht marina complex with shops and restaurants.
+There is a scenic road train (trucking vehicle) that transports cruise ship tourists from the terminal and around the city.

-The built in 1660 circular fortress with 15 ft / 4,5 m thick walls is a short walk along the waterfront promenade, passing through a beautiful park.
-Further on, passing the sand beach, Otra River Park has a nature trail track along the river bank.
-Don't miss the chance to see the Kristiansand Cathedral - Norway's 3rd largest church.
+The 1660-built circular fortress with 15 ft / 4,5 m thick walls is a short walk along the waterfront promenade, passing through a nature park.
+Further on, passing the sand beach, Otra River Park has a nature trail alongside the river bank.

 Port Kristiansand cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Kristiansand, Norway.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |6 September, 2021|